polyswarmer/documentation/_i18n/en/_docs/testing-windows.md

 #### Download polyswarm/orchestration

-On github, we publish the `polyswarm/orchestration` project.
-This purpose of this project is to enable developers to run a test version of the PolySwarm marketplace.
+On github, we publish the `polyswarm/orchestration` project to enable developers to run a local testing version of the PolySwarm marketplace.
 Open a browser in the Linux VM and browse to the [polyswarm/orchestration](https://github.com/polyswarm/orchestration) project.
 On that page, click on the green button and select `Download ZIP`.
 Once you've downloaded the .zip file, extract it to your home directory.
-That will create a directory named `orchestration` in your home directory.
+That will create a directory named `orchestration-master` in your home directory.
-Any docker commands you run when testing your microengine must be run from within this `orchestration` directory.
+Any docker commands you run when testing your microengine must be run from within this `orchestration-master` directory.

 ### Install tools on Windows VM

 Your Windows VM can be your main development environment if you choose to do so.
-If not, it will need to be setup following the instructions for [Setting up a Windows Development Environment]()TODO: insert link to development-environment-windows.md.
+But regardless, it will need to be setup following the instructions for [Setting up a Windows Development Environment]()TODO: insert link to development-environment-windows.md.
 And then you'll need to copy your microengine project directory into the VM to do testing.

 ## Unit Testing